ICS-2025-GROUP-D/ics-2025-group-d-classroom-1d7625-queue-group-assignments-ics-group-d-2025-GROUP-E-QUEUE-ASSIGNMENT/submission.md

 ## Module Contributions

 ### Maria Muwale – Core Queue Management
-- Implemented a circular queue with fixed capacity.
+- I worked on the main print queue itself, building a circular queue that can hold a fixed number of jobs.
-- Supported enqueue, dequeue, and status operations.
+- I added the main operations: `enqueue`, `dequeue`, and `show_status` so we can add, remove, and view print jobs easily.
-- Managed job metadata: `user_id`, `job_id`, `priority`, and `waiting_time`.
+- Each job has details like the user ID, job ID, priority, and how long it's been waiting.
-- Included robust error handling for queue overflow and underflow.
+- I also made sure to handle errors properly — like when someone tries to add a job but the queue is full.
-- Code located in `core_queue_manegement.py`.
+- My code is in `core_queue_management.py`.

 ### Nathan Achar - Priority and Aging System
 - The code can initialize job with additional attributes needed for aging functionality